koji0716/testingAPI/README.md

 - **JSON API:** `GET /api/gaming-news` returns the latest articles as JSON.
 - **HTML page:** Visit `http://localhost:5000/gaming-news` to view articles formatted for the browser.
 - **Health check:** `GET /api/health` confirms the API status.
+- **Debug environment:** `GET /api/debug-env` shows the value of the `CODEZ` environment variable.

 ## Environment

-This application loads `NEWS_API_KEY` from the environment at runtime.
+This application loads `NEWS_API_KEY` and other environment variables from the environment at runtime.
 For local development, values from a `.env` file are used if the variable is not already defined.
-On platforms like Vercel, simply define `NEWS_API_KEY` in your project settings; no `.env` file is required.
+On platforms like Vercel, simply define `NEWS_API_KEY` (and optionally `CODEZ`) in your project settings; no `.env` file is required.

 ## Deploy to Vercel